-Planned Parenthood has made it common practice to dole out prescription contraceptives without first obtaining an order from a physician, putting the very women they claim to serve at risk—and collecting hundreds of thousands of taxpayer dollars in the process.
+Planned Parenthood has made it a common practice to dole out prescription contraceptives without obtaining an order from a physician first.
+This puts the very women it claims to serve at risk—and collects hundreds of thousands of taxpayer dollars in the process.

-One former Planned Parenthood employee watched it happen for several years, and now she’s speaking up.
+One former Planned Parenthood employee watched this happen for several years.
+She decided to speak up.